jermbo/colostle-companion/docs/MVP.md

 #### User Story: Theme Setup

 **As a** developer
-**I want** a consistent theme system with CSS variables **So that** the application has a cohesive look and feel
+**I want** a consistent theme system using Tailwind CSS and ShadCN/UI **So that** the application has a cohesive look and feel

 **Acceptance Criteria:**

+- [x] Configure Tailwind CSS with custom theme
+- [x] Set up ShadCN/UI components with theme
-- [x] Define color palette variables (primary, secondary, accent, background, text)
+- [x] Define color palette using Tailwind's color system
-- [x] Define typography variables (font families, sizes, weights)
+- [x] Configure typography using Tailwind's font system
-- [x] Define spacing variables (margins, paddings, gaps)
-- [x] Define border radius and shadow variables
+- [x] Set up spacing and sizing using Tailwind's spacing scale
 - [x] Create a dark/light theme toggle mechanism
-- [x] Ensure all variables are properly scoped and accessible
+- [x] Ensure all components use Tailwind's utility classes

 **Dependencies:**